On fundamental Fourier coefficients of Siegel modular forms

-After this, we follow athe argument in the previous subsection, i.e., choose an orthogonal basis of $S_\kappa(\Gamma_1(L))$ and write $f = \sum_{j} f_j$ as in \eqref{gdef}, with $\{f_j\}$ consists of a basis of pairwise orthogonal eigenforms on the spaces $S_\kappa(L,\chi)$ ($\chi \bmod L$) which are away from $L$.
-We obtain analogous to \cite[Prop.~3.5]{saha} that for any square-free $r$ (including $1$) co-prime with $L$
+After this, we follow the argument in the previous subsection, i.e., choose an orthogonal basis of $S_\kappa(\Gamma_1(L))$ and write $f = \sum_{j} f_j$, where the set $\{f_j\}_j$ consists of a basis of pairwise orthogonal eigenforms on the spaces $S_\kappa(L,\chi)$ ($\chi \bmod L$) which are away from $L$.
+We obtain analogous to \cite[Lem.~3.8]{saha} that for any square-free $r$ (including $1$) co-prime with $L$

 where $B_f$ depends only on $f$.